inblockio/aqua-container/README.md

 1) [DONE][v1.2] Hasher
 2) [DONE][v1.2] Verifier
-3) [ONGOIN] Config (configure Witness, see version of Software etc.)
+3) [DONE] Config (configure Witness, see version of Software etc.)

 ## Phase 2 - Features:

 Multi-User File-Management

 1) [DONE] Support multi-user access rights for DB
-2) [ONGOING] IntTODOegrate SIWE-OIDC login functionality
+2) [Done] Integrate SIWE-OIDC login functionality
-3) [] File-Sharing between different accounts (Workflow, share file with wallet (see other wallets registered on server))
+3) [Done] File-Sharing between different accounts (Via Share-Links)

 ## Known Limitation.

-1. The metamask siwe-oidc session is not persisted as such api restart log you out 2.
+ - File double in size when a new revision is added, this is a protocol v1.2 limitation and is resolved in v1.3
+ - File linking is not implemented in this version
+ - Support for the Guardian is not provided in this version (use other prototype implementation https://github.com/inblockio/aqua-PKC)

+## Disclaimer
+This is a prototype software in active development.
+Use at your own risk.

+# Running the Rust build locally
 ## Requirements

 1. Rust and `sqlx` (` cargo install sqlx-cli`)